ssdorsey/peace-machine/process-notes/ConceptNote.md

 * Topics and sentiments of local media stories
 * Topics and sentiments of relevant international media stories
 * Topics and sentiments of social media posts
+* Strength of institutional protection for civic spaces
-* Recent changes in institutional protection for civic spaces
+* Changes in institutional protection for civic spaces
 * Economic shocks
 * Increase in speech targeting minority groups
 * Increase in corruption cases reported in media